openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 **NOTE**: Input ranks must be equal to a length of corresponding subscripts and dimensions to which the same labels in input subscripts correspond must be equal in size.

-**NOTE**: A labels can repeat in the same input subscript, for example, `equation` equal to `aac,abd,ddde`.
-In this case the corresponding dimensions must match in size and the operand the operand will be replaced by its diagonal along these dimensions.
+**NOTE**: A label can repeat in the same input subscript, for example, `equation` equal to `aac,abd,ddde`.
+In this case the corresponding dimensions must match in size and the operand will be replaced by its diagonal along these dimensions.
 For example, *Einsum* operation on the single 3D tensor of shape `[2, 4, 5, 4]` with `equation` equal to `ijkj->ij`.

 **NOTE**: The specification considers the primitive algorithm for *Einsum* operation for better understanding of the operation and does not recommend it for implementation.

-**NOTE**: The described algorithm can be improved by immediate dimension sum-reduction in the intermediate results if the corresponding labels absent in the input subscripts of subsequent inputs and the output subscript.
+**NOTE**: The described algorithm can be improved by immediate dimension sum-reduction of the intermediate results if the corresponding labels absent in the input subscripts of subsequent inputs and the output subscript.
 It can significantly boosts performance and reduces memory costs.
 In the considered example, after the first step we can reduce a dimension corresponding to a label `d`.

-The output shape can be easily computed using the output subscript.
-It needs to concatenate sizes of dimensions to which labels in output subscript correspond in the specified order.
+The output shape is computed by concatenation of dimension sizes to which labels in the output subscript correspond in the specified order.

 Example 1 shows how *Einsum* computes inner product of two 1D tensors: